dpuelz/Policy-Research-Laboratory/README.md

 Details about the midterm on 10/21 and the final project can be found [here](slides/PRL-project_midterm.pdf).

+A couple places to look for data:
+- [Harvard Dataverse](https://dataverse.harvard.edu).
+Compilation of data (and code) from research projects ranging from medicine and law to business and public policy.
+Often accompanied by a peer-reviewed paper.
+- [FRED](https://fred.stlouisfed.org).
+Tons of economic data from the St. Louis Fed.
+- [Johns Hopkins COVID data](https://github.com/CSSEGISandData/COVID-19).
+A lot of data related to the pandemic sits here.
+- [Amazon Web Services Data Exchange](https://aws.amazon.com/marketplace/search/results?category=d5a43d97-558f-4be7-8543-cce265fe6d9d&FULFILLMENT_OPTION_TYPE=DATA_EXCHANGE&filters=FULFILLMENT_OPTION_TYPE).
+Many sources ... be sure to look into the subscription and data access requirements.

 ## Software

 Please install [R](http://www.r-project.org) and then [RStudio](http://www.rstudio.org) on your own computer (you want the "RStudio Desktop" version).
 Both are free and work on all platforms.
 R is the underlying data-analysis program we'll use in this course, while RStudio provides a nice front-end interface to R that makes certain repetitive steps (e.g. loading data, saving plots) very simple.